Fohdeesha/quanta-brocade/documentation/index.md

 Connect to the serial console  port on the switch and open a terminal window (9600 8N1).
 Also be sure to connect the #1 management port on the switch to a network that has layer 2 access to your tftp server.

 ## Image Selection
-You need to decide which image you want to flash.
-There are two codetrains for this switch - v7 and v8. v8 is the "latest and greatest", and technically a beta release.
-However v7 is the "LTS" branch and has had more QA and more bug fixes (several months worth) compared to v8.

-In 90% of cases, I recommend using the v7 codetrain.
-The v8 has one known issue already (severe LACP flapping in an STP environment), while the v7 image is flawless.
-Keep in mind both versions have the same L2/L3 features - so you're not missing out on anything using v7.

-Once you decide which version to use, you need to decide between the L2 and L3 image.
-The Layer 3 image is the full OS including everything - all routing protocols as well as all L2 features.
-This is what should be used in 99% of cases, especially if you want to use the config guide on this site.
-The L2 image is layer 2 switching only.
-If you have a special case where this is needed, it's included.

-**Note:** In 99% of cases, you should choose the v7 layer 3 image.
-If you're unsure about anything, use this version.
+In the Firmware folder, you'll find `brocadeimage.bin` - this is the standard Layer 3 firmware image, with all layer 2 and layer 3 features in one.
+This is what you should use 99% of the time.
+If you have a specific edge case and need the layer 2-only firmware, it's included in the `Layer 2 Only` subfolder, and is named `v7-layer2.bin` - typical users will not need this.

-Now that you've chosen, copy ```brocadeboot.bin``` from the Bootloader folder to your TFTP server root directory.
-Then take whatever OS image you decided upon, and rename it to ```brocadeimage.bin``` - this ensures all the commands in this guide match.
-Put your new ```brocadeimage.bin``` on your TFTP server as well.
+Copy `brocadeboot.bin` from the Bootloader folder to your TFTP server root directory.
+Then copy `brocadeimage.bin` from the `Firmware` folder to the same TFTP root folder.
 If you're on windows and need a temporary TFTP server, I recommend [Tftpd32 Portable Edition](http://tftpd32.jounin.net/tftpd32_download.html).

+> **Note:** If you're using or running the v8 image/firmware that was previously linked and mentioned on this guide - replace it with the v7 image (now standard in the download ZIP) immediately.
+The v8 version previously linked on this site was a totally untested beta & was never released to the public.
+It has many serious bugs including LACP failures, route corruption with static routes, etc. The standard v7 image is the public stable release, has many more updates, and no known bugs.
+To flash v7 from the booted Brocade  OS at the enable CLI level, just run `copy tftp flash 192.168.1.49 brocadeimage.bin primary` and then `reload` to take effect.